The difference between root and stem is due to the following properties:

 Root Hair or Piliferous Zone

-It lies at the topmost region of the root system and comprises of several outgrowths or unicellular root hairs.
+It lies at the topmost region of the root system and comprises several outgrowths or unicellular root hairs.
 A permanent zone helps in anchoring and transporting nutrients to the plants.

 Root Elongation Zone